Ready to start your own small business in Florida? Here are ten steps that you’ll need to follow to get your business off the ground.

 The Planning Phase

-- Create a business plan.
+- Our CFO and Controller experts create the perfect business plan.
 You can’t start a business if you don’t know where it’s going.
 A business plan will help you outline everything you need.

 - Find an attorney and an accountant to work with.
 These experts will advise you on what type of business to create and help you nail down the finances.